psi4/psi4/doc/sphinxman/source/cubeprop.rst

 3. With ImageMagick installed, an environment variable called :envvar:`MONTAGE` needs to be created which points to the montage executable.
    This executable can be found in the /bin/ sub-directory wherever ImageMagick was installed.

+.. envvar:: VMDPATH

+   Filesystem path to the VMD executable.

+.. envvar:: MONTAGE

+   Filesystem path to the Montage executable of ImageMagick

 Running the Script
 ------------------